b. 1981. Lives and works in

 Eugenia Lim is an Australian artist of Chinese-Singaporean descent who works across body, lens, social and spatial practice to explore how national identities, migration and capital cut, divide and bond our interdependent world.
 An ongoing strand of practice considers work, collectivity, technology and ethics – and art and capital as strange bedfellows.
 Often a performer within her own works, Lim invents personas to explore the tensions of the individual within society – the alienation and belonging in a globalised world.
 Based on unceded lands in the Kulin Nation, Lim has exhibited, screened or performed at the Tate Modern, LOOP Barcelona, FIVA (Buenos Aires), Recontemporary (Turin), Kassel Dokfest, Museum of Contemporary Art (Syd), ACCA, Next Wave, ACMI, FACT Liverpool, EXiS (Seoul) and Kunsthal Charlottenborg (DK).
 She has been artist-in-residence with the Experimental Television Centre (NY), Bundanon Trust, 4A Beijing Studio, Gertrude Contemporary, and she co-founded CHANNELS Festival.
-Lim is the winner of Charlottenborg Spring’s 2022 Deep Forest Art Land Award and is a Finalist in the 67th Blake Prize.
+Lim is a 2022 Sidney Myer Creative Fellow, and the winner of Charlottenborg Spring’s 2022 Deep Forest Art Land Award.